 On March 31, 1973, there were 8 tornadoes recorded by the SPC.
-The focus of this Funnel Feature looks at the two (or three) most damaging tornadoes.
+The focus of this summary is on the two (or three) most damaging tornadoes.

 Officially one of these tornadoes is a long-tracked F2 tornado that affected north-central GA.
 The other is an F4 that hit Abbeville SC.